edogambacorta/portfolio-website/memory-bank/progress.md

 1. Develop the actual Spline 3D scene for the hero section
 2. Implement full responsive styling for existing components
 3. Create and integrate final content for the Services section
-4. Set up basic navigation between sections
+4. Begin implementation of the Portfolio section
-5. Begin implementation of the Portfolio section
+5. Conduct thorough testing of the updated header and navbar on various devices and browsers

 This progress report reflects the current state of TheFactory AI Agency portfolio website project.
 It will be updated regularly as development progresses to provide an accurate overview of the project's status and upcoming tasks.